Helping you navigate the bankruptcy process.

 Yet, Chapter 7 bankruptcy liquidation only addresses debts that are unsecured.
 In other words, a person might still need to deal with loans that have collateral such as a home or car loan.
 After filing for Chapter 7 bankruptcy, a person will likely receive a reaffirmation agreement regarding the collateral-backed property they stated that they’d like to keep.
 A reaffirmation agreement will allow a person to renegotiate the terms of a debt they’re having trouble paying but still wish to keep.

 If you have questions about a Massachusetts reaffirmation agreement during Chapter 7 bankruptcy, it’s best to speak to a law firm.
-Call us today at (508) 502-7002 for a consultation or continue reading below to learn more about reaffirmation agreements.
+Call (508) 502-7002 for a consultation or continue reading below to learn more about reaffirmation agreements.

 The Reaffirmation Agreement Process